 - restoring the plantings outside the side door of Town Hall,

-- restoring the plants in the grotto behind the Menotomy Indian Hunter and
+- restoring some of the plants in the grotto behind the Menotomy Indian Hunter and

 - restoring the plantings around the fountain.